+Kodak ESP 7 & 9 Printers.
 This is the worst product that I have ever bought and the Kodak Company customer service is horrendous!
 They claim to stand behind their product, but I am out $199 (granted, not an amount of money that will break the bank, but that is not the point) for a printer that was in used less than six months.

 My husband and I purchased our first Kodak ESP 7 printer in February 2009 from Best Buy.
 Set up of this printer is easy; however, I was having problems with the software installation.
 I called tech support, which was in India, and after several hours of being on the telephone with a tech that I could barely understand and who could only do EXACTLY what was in the manual in front of him, it was determined, that somehow, the wrong software was included with this printer.
 So, I packed up the printer and returned it to Best Buy for another Kodak ESP 7 printer.

-I get the second printer home and set up and low and behold, it prints, but I am now getting and error code when I want to copy or scan.
+I get the second printer home and set up and lo and behold, it prints, but I am now getting an error code when I want to copy or scan.
 So, I again, call Kodak support.
-After about 1 hour on the telephone with a tech, I am connected to a supervisor here, in the states that I can understand.
+After about 1 hour on the telephone with a tech, I am connected to a supervisor here in the states that I can understand.
 After about 3.5 hours, we manage to resolve the error codes and I am able to print, copy and scan, yeah!
 This works for about 2-3 weeks and then I start to get pages that are blurred or better yet blank pages.

 About three days later, I get the new print head and install it.
 It works for about one week and then I start having the same problems.
 To make a long story short, I received two ESP 7 printers from Kodak, one in June 2009 and one in September 2009.
 I had the same exact problems with these printers.
-I spent countless hours on the telephone with techs and supervisors, all in India, and in the end, ended up with an ESP 9 printer, which, like every other time I spoke with tech support, I was ASSURED that I would have no problems with the ESP 9 as it was the “top of the line”.
+I spent countless hours on the telephone with techs and supervisors, all in India, and in the end, ended up with an ESP 9 printer, which, like every other time I spoke with tech support, I was ASSURED that I would have no problems with the ESP 9 as it was the “top of the line.”